By investing a little energy and awareness into ourselves and our families, we introverts can thrive as parents.

 Two wild, loud, competitive boys.

 My stay-at-home reality involved far too little sleep, way too much noise, and endless rounds of The Wiggles.
 It’s not that it wasn’t good.
-But it wasn’t what I imagined.
+It just wasn’t what I imagined.

 I wrestled hard.

 This was not how life was supposed to be.
 I’d bought into the myth of those diaper commercials.
 I’d gotten sucked into a Hollywood version of my own existence.
-While the Instagram moms were living like a lead actress on a blockbuster, I felt like an extra on a B-grade film.
+While the Instagram moms were living like a lead actress in a blockbuster movie, I felt like an extra on a B-grade film.

 And I was miserable.